The Phantom of the Opera (1986 musical)

-The Phantom of the Opera is a musical with music by Andrew Lloyd Webber, lyrics by Charles Hart, additional lyrics by Richard Stilgoe, and a libretto by Lloyd Webber and Stilgoe.
-Based on the 1910 novel by Gaston Leroux, it tells the tragic story of beautiful soprano Christine Daaé, who becomes the obsession of a mysterious and disfigured musical genius living in the subterranean labyrinth beneath the Paris Opera House.
+The Phantom of the Opera is a musical with music by Andrew Lloyd Webber, lyrics by Charles Hart, and additional lyrics by Richard Stilgoe, with a libretto by Lloyd Webber and Stilgoe, inspired by the 1910 novel by Gaston Leroux, it tells the tragic story of beautiful soprano Christine Daaé, who becomes the obsession of a mysterious and disfigured musical genius living in the subterranean labyrinth beneath the Paris Opera House.

 The musical opened in London's West End in 1986 and on Broadway in New York in 1988, in a production directed by Harold Prince and starring English classical soprano Sarah Brightman (Lloyd Webber's then-wife) as Christine Daaé, screen and stage star Michael Crawford as the Phantom, and international stage performer Steve Barton as Raoul.
 It won the 1986 Olivier Award and the 1988 Tony Award for Best Musical, with Crawford winning the Olivier and Tony for Best Actor in a Musical.
 A film adaptation, directed by Joel Schumacher, was released in 2004.

 The Phantom of the Opera is the longest running show in Broadway history, and celebrated its 10,000th performance on 11 February 2012, becoming the first Broadway production in history to do so.
 It is the second longest-running West End musical, after Les Misérables, and the third longest-running West End show overall, after The Mousetrap.
 With total estimated worldwide gross receipts of over $6 billion and total Broadway gross of over $1 billion, The Phantom of the Opera was the most financially successful entertainment event until The Lion King surpassed it in 2014.
 By 2019, it had been seen by over 140 million people in 183 cities across 41 countries.

 The original West End production at His Majesty's Theatre, London, ended its run in March 2020 due to the shutdown of theatres resulting from the COVID-19 pandemic.
 A scaled-down, revised staging opened in the same theatre in July 2021, with a "smaller orchestra and redesigned set".
 The original Broadway production played its final performance on 16 April 2023.

 Synopsis

 Prologue

-In the year 1919, the Paris Opéra House hosts an auction of old theatre memorabilia.
-Among the attendees is an aged Raoul de Chagny, who purchases Lot 665, a papier-mâché music box with a monkey figurine.
-He eyes it sadly, cryptically observing that it appears "exactly as she said".
+In 1919, the Paris Opéra House hosts an auction of theatre memorabilia.
+Among the attendees is Raoul de Chagny, who purchases Lot 665, a papier-mâché music box with a monkey figurine.
+He cryptically observes that it appears "exactly as she said".
 The next lot – Lot 666 – is a broken chandelier, portions of which have been renovated with electrical wiring.
 The auctioneer states that this chandelier was involved in a famous disaster, connected to "the strange affair of the Phantom of the Opera, a mystery never fully explained".
-He commands the auction assistants to turn on the power and light up the chandelier for all to see.
-As the overture plays, it flickers to life and ascends to the ceiling, as a transition back in time restores the opera house to its former grandeur ("Overture").
+He commands the auction assistants to turn on the chandelier.
+As the overture plays, the chandelier flickers to life and ascends to the ceiling, a transition back in time restoring the opera house to its former grandeur ("Overture").